slim-template/slim/README.md

 ### Text with trailing white space `'`

 The single quote tells Slim to copy the line (similar to `|`), but makes sure that a single trailing white space is appended.

+### Smart text `>`

+The easiest way to combine text and markup is to use the smart text mode.
+If you have the `:smart_text` option enabled, any line starting with uppercase letter, digit, non-ASCII letter (see `:smart_text_extended` option), or any of the characters specified in `:smart_text_chars` implies a text line.
+You can also always explicitly mark the smart text with `>`, for example when it starts with lowercase letter or unusual character.
+If the text spans several lines, simply indent them.
+This way you can easily type text like this:

+    body
+      p
+        This is text.
+        So is this,
+          and it spans
+          several lines.
+        > 'This is text, too'.

+Note that unlike verbatim text, smart text is automatically escaped for you (as long as you leave `:smart_text_escaping` enabled).
+However, for your convenience, any HTML entities detected are still used verbatim.

+    h1
+      Rise & shine
+    footer
+      Copyright &copy; #{Time.now.year}

+Another cool thing about smart text is that it mixes fairly well with markup.
+Smart text lines normally preserve newlines, however the leading newline is suppressed if the smart text block begins with a character from the `:smart_text_begin_chars` set (`,.;:!?)]}` by default).
+Similarly, trailing newline is suppressed if the smart text block ends with a character from the `:smart_text_end_chars` set (`([{` by default).
+This makes it very easy to mix normal text with links or spans, which happens extremely often, like this:

+    body
+      p
+        This text ends with a
+        a href="#1" link
+        .

+        This
+        a href="#2" link
+        > goes elsewhere.

+        Adding some
+        strong emphasis
+        > is reasonably easy as well.

+        That's it (
+        a href="#3" more here
+        ).

+Note that smart text is smart enough to know about tag shortcuts (explained later), too, so it will correctly deal even with cases like this:

+    .class
+      #id
+        #{'More'}
+        i text
+        ...

+Of course, all this is is meant only to make working with short text snippets more convenient.
+For bulk text content, you are more than welcome to use one of the builtin embedded engines, such as Markdown or Textile.

 ### Inline html `<` (HTML style)